-Two other major events facilitated by the GTA were a company law masterclass, in partnership with a firm of advocates, which attracted 130 delegates; and a talk by Donal Godfrey of the Organisation for Economic Cooperation and Development about harmful tax practices, which attracted 180 delegates.
+Two other major events facilitated by the GTA were a company law masterclass, in partnership with a firm of Advocates, which attracted 130 delegates; and a talk by Donal Godfrey of the OECD about Harmful Tax Practices, which attracted 180 delegates.

-The third major programme offered in Jersey was the Securities and Investment Institute Islamic Finance Qualification, which was run in association with Highlands College.
+The third major programme offered in Jersey was the SII Islamic Finance Qualification, which was run in association with Highlands College.

-A cumulative total of 180 delegates attended a series of 13 law seminars run in conjunction with the Guernsey Bar, these continue to be administered by the GTA.
+A cumulative total of 180 delegates attended a series of 13 law seminars run in conjunction with the Guernsey Bar, which continue to be administered by the GTA.